nagagopi-in/nagagopi-in/README.md

 ### 🌟 **Synopsis**

-- 👨‍💻 **Software Engineer** with a strong foundation in **Blockchain Technology, Computer Networking, Database Management, and Web Design**.
+- 👨‍💻 **Software Developer** with a strong foundation in **Blockchain Technology, Computer Networking, Database Management, and Web Design**.
 - 🧠 Hands-on experience building AI solutions, with applications in Machine Learning, Generative AI, and TensorFlow.
 - 🌎 I’m open to opportunities where I can contribute to innovative projects, grow alongside a passionate team, and continue expanding my skill set in the tech space.